TACC/benchpro/README.md

 ```
 benchtool --installed
 ```
 NOTE: By default `dry_run=True` in `settings.ini` so the build script was created but not submitted to the scheduler.
-You can now submit the job manually, or
+You can now submit your LAMMPS benchmark job manually, or
 6 Remove the dry_run build:
 ```
 benchtool --remove lammps
 ```
-7 Rerun with:
+7 Overload the dry_run value in settings.ini and re-run with:
 ```
 benchtool --install lammps --overload dry_run=False
 ```